Money Matters Made Simple for Moms:

 The more you learn, the quicker your business will grow and the more equipped you’ll be to handle it.

-Freelance Copywriting – How to Start Your Own Business
+Freelance Copywriting – How To Start Your Own Business

 And that’s it!
 There are a lot of fine details that get missed in a bird’s-eye view like this, but as a copywriting beginner, this guide puts you way ahead of where I was.